jakehanson/Portfolio/index.md

 <img src = "images/benchmark_examples.png" width=750>

-The algorithm is devoloped in Python, rendered in HTML using Flask, and deployed online in a cloud environment using Heroku.
+The algorithm is devoloped in Python, rendered in HTML using Flask, and deployed  in a cloud environment using AWS Elastic Beanstalk.

 [View Project on Github](https://github.com/jakehanson/Haumea)